A stunned jobseeker has received what could be the UK's rudest ever

 "That evening, a few hours later on the same day he came in, he sent an email, which was also rude, insulting and harassing.

-"James had therefore rejected the self-employed role in this email, so he was not looking for feedback.
+so he was not looking for feedback.
 He said he was not interested."

 James is still looking for work.